FIA-FPT-Information-Assurance-Club/2024-Technical-Entrance-Test/crypto/Restless-Gamble/writeup/README.md

 ```
 The timestamp is rounded, then formatted and given to the players.
 Meaning one can extract the time given, turn it back into a timestamp and use it in their own random number generator which will give out exact numbers as the server's generating

-Make a function like this to read data and extract the time information
+Make a function like this to read data and extract the time information using ```re``` library, which is about regex
 ```
 def extract_time(s):
     # Define a regular expression pattern to match the date and time